 Attractions in Kyoto

-Mobile data is fast, cheap and available almost everywhere in Asia so it is no wonder most travelers chose to stay connected and to get off the beaten track (without ever worrying about getting lost).
+Mobile data is fast, cheap and available almost everywhere in Asia, so it is no wonder most travelers choose to stay connected and get off the beaten track (without ever worrying about getting lost).
 So why wait?
 Pre-order the best local SIM card now to have it waiting for you in Kyoto when you arrive.

 Things To Do in Kyoto

 Kyoto is home to an astounding 2,000 Japanese temples and shrines with magnificent landscaped gardens and characteristic architecture.
 We couldn’t possibly list all our favorites, but for further inspiration, here of some of Kyoto’s best temples.

 Learn the history of sake and Taste in Kyoto’s major sake brewery district.
 After learning about the history of the end of the Edo (feudal government) period and Kappa, the mythological creature goes to a hidden sake bar to enjoy more sake tasting.

 Deepen your knowledge of sake and appreciate the difference between aroma and flavor with a variety of sake tastings, all brewed right here in Kyoto.

 Experience the historic district of Arashiyama, a villa of the Japanese aristocracy with over 1000 years of culture and stories.
 Visit the traditionally beautiful Togetsukyo Bridge and Tenryuji Temple, filled with beautiful gardens, but don’t leave without stopping by the photogenic and iconic Sagano Bamboo Forest.

 During peak travel periods, it can get pretty busy, however, so if you can – head here early in the morning or late afternoon.